mikeyfbz/to-do-list/readme.md

 4(in a further new terminal window) npm run build

+5:if you'd like to seed the table with a few pre made items you can use the command: mongo < server/db/seeds.js

+Although there is a glitch with the date in these files.

 Things I would have added/amended:

-I would have liked to have made the styling a bit better but I'm still learning my CSS
+I would have liked to have made the styling a bit better but I'm still learning my CSS I'd have liked to figure out how to keep this tiles and contents restricted as well

 I would have added a time field as well so you could be even more specific.